LIOVITT/GoldenRatio/README.md

 $\alpha = (\pi/6)i$

-Since there are 12 spirals, 'i' ranges from 0 to 11.
+Since there are 12 spirals, $i$ ranges from 0 to 11.
 Thus, the new coordinates for each figure are:

 $x_{line_{d}} = x_{line}cos(\alpha) - y_{line}sin(\alpha)$